We’ve expanded to offer permanent housing

 We’re providing supportive housing for Lydia’s House families with rents affordable to those earning 30% area median income.
 Rents are subsidized through maintaining very low debt on the building, cross subsidization of units (some families are eligible for section 8 vouchers), rental assistance as needed from the Lydia’s House budget, and innovative utility arrangements including solar.

-In the coming years Lydia’s House plans to expand housing in Norwood to a total of 16 units by 2024, allowing for a constant stream of graduates to enter 4502 Carter, and those exiting 4502 Carter to move into single family homes or duplexes scattered throughout the neighborhood.
+Lydia’s House purchased 1801 Mills Ave, across the street from Virginia Coffey Place, in late 2020.
+In the coming years Lydia’s House plans to expand our housing in Norwood to a total of 16 units, allowing for a constant stream of graduates to enter 4502 Carter, and those exiting 4502 Carter to move into single family homes or duplexes scattered throughout the neighborhood.
 In addition to self owned units, Lydia’s House is also working with local landlords to create landlord partnerships, expanding the affordability footprint in Norwood even further.